 The Office of Veteran and Military Affairs is committed to delivering and facilitating comprehensive “military-friendly” services and programs for Florida International University veteran and military-affiliated learners, including active duty, reservists, eligible dependents and spouses enrolled at FIU.
 The team is available to ensure each veteran and military-affiliated learner successfully transitions to college life and fulfills their professional goals, and can assist in receiving educational benefits from the Department of Veterans Affairs.

-As an established office within Multicultural Program and Services (MPAS) since 2012, LGBTQA Initiatives works to create an environment of Empowerment, Affirmation, and Inclusion for LGBTQA+ students, faculty, and staff at Florida International University (FIU) through education, advocacy, and celebration.
+The Pride Center works to create an environment of Empowerment, Affirmation, and Inclusion for LGBTQA+ students, faculty, and staff at FIU through education, advocacy and celebration.

 The Office of Student Access & Success (SAS) is committed to improving students’ learning and success by providing engaged learning experiences through meaningful and strategic programming and services that will facilitate successful transitions between pre-collegiate, undergraduate and graduate education.
 Programs run through SAS that support access and equity include: